 “Youtility is marketing upside down.
 Instead of marketing that’s needed by companies, Youtility is marketing that’s wanted by customers.
 Youtility is massively useful information, provided for free, that creates long-term trust and kinship between your company and your customers.”

-Makes sense, right?
+It makes sense.
 The more emails provide value and interesting material, the stronger the bond between recipient and sender becomes.
 In your inbox, you probably have a select group of emails from brands or individuals that you always open because you enjoy reading what they have to say or because you get real, tangible value out of the material included.

 This is what brands should be striving for when re-thinking their approach to the modern inbox.
 Take the time to spell out how you’ll better provide value and build long-term relationships with subscribers (rather than always trying to make the quick sale).

 From a tactical standpoint, there are three main elements brands can work into their strategy for better, more effective emails.
-Let’s look at each in detail.

 3. Format accordingly